chuanstudyup/AUV-Path-Following-Simulation/README.md

 AUV model using Remus100 in 《Verification of a six-degree of freedom simulation model for the REMUS autonomous underwater vehicle》.

-The path following in the platform is 3D line-of-sight guidance law and PID autopilot. 《Principles of Guidance-Based Path Following in 2D and 3D》.
+The path following method in the platform is 3D line-of-sight guidance law and PID autopilot. 《Principles of Guidance-Based Path Following in 2D and 3D》.

 Running video: https://www.bilibili.com/video/BV13o4y1B76J/